-Recommendation Discussion Action PERCONNEL PERSONNEL Social Workers, therapy It is important to have professionals who are not probation staff in the units to de-escalate, mediate, and advocate for young people through difficult situations that arise.
+Recommendation Discussion Action PERSONNEL Social Workers, therapy It is important to have professionals who are not probation staff in the units to de-escalate, mediate, and advocate for young people through difficult situations that arise.
 A social worker would be able to practice coping skills with the young people and support them in their healing and rehabilitation.
 Non-probation staff in unit To assist with de-escalation, mediation, and advocate during difficult situations.
 Probation staff are trained in this area.
 Other trained non-probation staff are welcomed.
 Requires in-kind resources and/or additional funding.
 Career Coach / Specialist Dedicated person for job placement.
 A career coach could be responsible for developing an interdisciplinary, project based approach, the culinary youth develop a menu, the business youth develop a restaurant plan, the graphic design youth make a logo and the coding youth develop a website.
 Requires in-kind resources and/or additional funding Transitional Specialist Need to ensure there is funding to support youth re-entry (i.e. housing) upon return to the community.
 Funding to have dedicated personnel.
 Requires in-kind resources and/or additional funding.
-EMPLOYMENT / EDUCATION Pine Grove Fire Camp Make this accessible Governor's FY 21/22 budget supports DJJ's continued operation of the Fire Camp.
-Certification Programs Barber, truck driving, HVAC, electrician - Provide skills while inside so upon release, youth can gain employment Sacramento County Office of Education will explore Mobile Welding Lab Sacramento County Office of Education will explore Bachelor's Degree Project Rebuild with California State University Sacramento Sacramento County Office of Education will explore
+EMPLOYMENT / EDUCATI ION Pine Grove Fire Camp Probation finalized a contract with the State to allow eligible youth to attend Pine Grove Governor's FY 21/22 budget supports DJJ's continued operation of the Fire Camp.
+Certification Programs Barber, truck driving, HVAC, electrician - Provide skills while inside so upon release, youth can gain employment Sacramento County Office of Education will explore Mobile Welding Lab Sacramento County Office of Education will explore Bachelor's Degree Project Rebound with California State University Sacramento Sacramento County Office of Education will explore

-Financial Literacy Program Learn budget, bills, credit, taxes, savings, and investments Is this self-taught curriculum or taught by instructor?
+Learn budget, bills, credit, taxes, savings, and investments Is this self-taught curriculum or taught by instructor?
 Habitat for Humanity has literacy curriculum; Neighbor Works Sacramento.
-Coding / Technology Partner with Square Root Academy; Amazon AWS program; Salesforce CRM Lifeguard training Graphic Design Independent study in conjunction with college courses Cosmetology Partner with BluTruck Cuts Social Media Independent Study in conjunction with college courses Engineering Partner with Green Tech Edu Career program guide Create to aid VOYA in selecting career pathway Community service Practice learned skills, planting trees / community garden, supporting afterschool program VOYA PROGRAM / UNIT / FAMILY Incentives for programming Opportunities to reduce time, commissary Food Intake 2000 calories is too little for growing adolescents and physical activity.
-Title 15 regulations are in place at YDF.
-Suggested idea be presented to Board of State and Community Corrections during Regulations Revision process.
-Step-down program Identify what options there are for youth to step-down towards re-entry RE-ENTRY SUPPORT Wrap Around Family Support Support for families while youth is in custody to prepare for return to home setting Offer wrap around support.
-Outline specific needs Expungements Have records expunged automatically when eligible Financial support Provide financial support to youth as they re-enter community
+Partner with Square Root Academy; Amazon AWS program; Salesforce CRM Independent study in conjunction with college courses Partner with BluTruck Cuts Independent Study in conjunction with college courses Partner with Green Tech Edu Create to aid VOYA in selecting career pathway Practice learned skills, planting trees / community garden, supporting afterschool program VOYA PROGRAM / UNIT / FA AMILY Opportunities to reduce time, commissary Probation's dietician increased food caloric intake for VOYA population Pine Grove is an option.
+RE-ENTRY SUPPORT Support for families while youth is in custody to prepare for return to home setting Offer wrap around support.
+Outline specific needs Have records expunged automatically when eligible Provide financial support to youth as they re-enter community savings, and investments Is this self-taught curriculum or taught by instructor?
+Partner with Square Root Academy; Amazon AWS program; Salesforce CRM Independent study in conjunction with college courses Partner with BluTruck Cuts Independent Study in conjunction with college courses Partner with Green Tech Edu Create to aid VOYA in selecting career pathway Practice learned skills, planting trees / community garden, supporting afterschool program VOYA PROGRAM / UNIT / F/ Opportunities to reduce time, commissary Probation's dietician increased food caloric intake for VOYA population Pine Grove is an option.
+RE-ENTRY SUPPORT Support for families while youth is in custody to prepare for return to home setting Have records expunged automatically when eligible Provide financial support to youth as